ahmedkay9/orz/README.md

-# Orz - Automated Media Organizer
+# Orzy - Automated Media Organizer

-Orz is a powerful, automated media organizer designed to watch a source directory for new movie and TV show files, identify them using TheTVDB, and then rename and organize them into a clean, Plex-compliant library structure.
+Orzy is a powerful, automated media organizer designed to watch a source directory for new movie and TV show files, identify them using TheTVDB, and then rename and organize them into a clean, Plex-compliant library structure.

 The script is built to be robust, handling entire media bundles (e.g., a movie with all its featurettes, or a full season of a TV show) as a single atomic unit.
 It intelligently supports multiple versions and editions of the same media, ensuring your library is both complete and non-destructive.